 This post may contain affiliate links.
 Please read our disclosure policy.

-Here are 4 tips to choose and use olive oil!
+Here are 4 tips for how to choose and use olive oil!
 With so many olive oils to choose from online and at the grocery, how to choose can be a mystery.
-Scroll down for 4 tips to choose and use olive oil for optimum enjoyment.
+Scroll down for my tips to choose and use olive oil for optimum enjoyment.
 And head over to my shop for a fabulous selection of the good stuff.

 Extra Virgin Olive Oil is made only from pure, cold pressed olives.
 There are many imposters on the shelf that contain processed oil blends.
 Extra Virgin Olive Oil is the healthiest olive oil you can cook or eat with.
 Read the label to confirm.

-Extra virgin olive oil is a sensitive product that can be ruined by three of its worst enemies.
+Extra virgin olive oil is a sensitive product that has three main enemies that diminish its quality.
 In culinary school I memorized these and never looked back!

-• Time: Extra Virgin Olive Oil is good for two to even three years from the date the oil is harvested, if other conditions to protect the oil (see below!) are met.
+- Time: Extra Virgin Olive Oil is good for two to even three years from the date of harvest, if other conditions to protect the oil (see below!) are met.

-• Temperature: olive oil is best stored at cool temperatures, away from light and without exposure to oxygen.
+- Temperature: store olive oil at cool temperatures, away from light and without exposure to oxygen.
 This is true throughout the life of the oil, so where you buy your oil matters (trust your source, in other words).

 3. Use your EVOO.
 Then use some more.